mannyrayner/C-LARA/docs/flinders_2024_workshop.md

 **25-26 July 2024**

-## Registration
+## Participation and Registration

+Everyone is welcome: people interested in languages and technology, educators, students, community members...

-Attendance at the workshop is free, but people wishing to participate are required to [register](https://url.au.m.mimecastprotect.com/s/zc74Cp81QXtnxVNqBfP5UFU?domain=trybooking.com) not later than July 18.
+Attendance at the workshop is **free**.

+People wishing to participate **in person** (in Adelaide) are asked to **[register](https://url.au.m.mimecastprotect.com/s/zc74Cp81QXtnxVNqBfP5UFU?domain=trybooking.com) no later than July 18** to help us to plan catering.

+Connection information for people wishing to participate **online** will be posted shortly.
+Please check back soon.

 ## Program